 How Long Will My Baby Sleep?

-Most babies will have settled into a daily sleep routine of two or three sleep periods during the day, followed by "sleeping through the night" for 6 to 7 hours after a late-night feeding.
+By 3 months of age, babies tend to sleep about 14 hours a day.
+Many will have settled into a daily sleep routine of two or three naps during the day, followed by "sleeping through the night" stretch after a late-night feeding.

 Again, not all infants keep to the same timetable.
 If you have questions or concerns, check with your doctor.

-If you haven't already, try establishing a bedtime routine that will be familiar and relaxing for your baby.
-Bathing, reading, and singing can be soothing for parents and babies and signal an end to the day.
-Be consistent, and your baby will soon associate these steps with sleeping.
+If you haven't already, start a bedtime routine that will be familiar and relaxing for your baby.
+Bathing, reading, and singing can soothe babies and signal an end to the day.
+Be consistent and your baby will soon associate these steps with sleeping.

 Although it may be hard at first, some experts suggest this is also the age to start letting your baby fuss for a few minutes when he or she wakes during the night.
-Your baby may simply be in a phase of light slumber, even though you think your baby is totally awake.
-Some babies squirm, whine, and even cry in their sleep before putting themselves back to sleep.
+Your baby may simply be in a phase of light slumber, even though you think he or she is wide awake.
+Some babies squirm, whine, and even cry in their sleep before falling back to sleep on their own.

 Unless you suspect that your baby is hungry or ill, try to see what happens if you leave your baby alone.
 It will help you all in the long run if your baby can develop the skill of going back to sleep without your help.